Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Top tips to avoid blisters:

-You'll know this one when you see it: red patches and bumps on your leg and ankle region, made even more fun by itchiness or pain.
+You'll know this one when you see it: hikers rash is red patches and bumps on your leg and ankle region, made even more fun by itchiness or pain.

 Maybe even a little swelling, if you're extra lucky.